We may earn money or products from the companies mentioned in this post.

-Altogether it took me less than 3 hours of actual labor, BUT it was drawn out into almost two weeks!
+This took me less than 3 hours of actual labor, BUT it was drawn out into almost two weeks!
 If you have an afternoon with no distractions, you could easily do this project from start to finish!

-I actually painted the mirror almost a year ago and I really wasn’t a huge fan, so I waited to do the vanity because I wasn’t sure I wanted to paint it the same color… I finally went for it and I’m really happy with the results!
+I actually painted the mirror almost a year ago and I really wasn’t a huge fan, so I waited to paint the vanity because I wasn’t sure I wanted to paint it the same color… I finally went for it and I’m really happy with the results!

 * There may be affiliate links below, you can view my full disclosure right here*

 If you’ve never used Annie Sloan Chalk Paint to re-finish furniture, you’re missing out!
 Although I’ve used several different kinds of furniture paint in my Furniture Flipping endeavors, Annie Sloan still remains my favorite!
 Minimal prep, no sanding, just clean and paint!
 Plus it’s non-toxic, which I love!